2019 Market Rules and Regulations

 A market representative is responsible for officially opening and closing the market each day.

-Spaces may be reserved for all or part of a market season if paid in advance.
-If vendors who have reserved spaces are going to miss a particular market day(s), the vendor must notify the Market Manager 24 hours in advance of the market day they will miss.
-Fines for failure to notify Market Managers of your absence may charged.
+Vendors who have reserved spaces and are going to miss a particular market day(s), the vendor must notify the Market Manager 24 hours in advance of the market day they will miss.
+Fines for failure to notify Market Managers of your absence will be charged at a rate of $25.
 Vendors who continually miss the market will forfeit their rights to their booth space.

 Day Vendor spaces will be assigned on a first come basis.